LUCIT-Systems-and-Development/unicorn-binance-suite/dev/sphinx/source/readme.md

 All modules are delivered optimized as PyPy and as Python C Extension (Cython) via [PyPi](https://pypi.org/user/LUCIT/) and [Anaconda](https://anaconda.org/lucit).
 The package creation runs completely transparently directly from the respective GitHub repository through GitHub Actions and is deployed directly to PyPi and Anaconda in a traceable manner.
-This process makes it tamper-proof for the user to understand which code is contained in which package and can therefore easily install optimized builds for the platform, architecture and Python version used.
+This process makes it tamper-proof for you to understand which code is contained in which package and can therefore easily install optimized builds for the platform, architecture and Python version used.